typeoneerror/notion-api-examples/README.md

 I will add comments to the top of each script indicating parameters that can be specified (WIP), but the following are always available to all scripts:

 - `--notion-api-token` overrides the var `NOTION_API_TOKEN` if specified in .env file.
 Must be provided for all scripts if not set in .env file.

+## Caveats

+There is very little error handling in these examples.
+Mostly because I want to fail hard and see the errors.
+So you will see very few `try...catch` statements throughout.
+You will want to handle errors gracefully in real-world scenarios.